PennLINC/qsirecon/docs/preprocessing.rst

-Together, denoising (MP-PCA or patch2self), Gibbs unringing B1 bias field correction and b=0 intensity normalization are referred to as *denoising* in QSIPrep.
+Together, denoising (MP-PCA or patch2self), Gibbs unringing B1 bias field correction and b=0 intensity normalization are referred to as *denoising* in QSIRecon.
 Each of these image processing operations has assumptions about its inputs and changes the distribution of noise in its outputs.
 Although the inclusion of each operation can be decided by the user, the order in which they are applied relative to one another is fixed.
 MP-PCA or patch2self are